 - if the skin surrounding the blisters becomes red and painful

 - if you or your child start to get pain in the chest or have difficulty breathing

 - if your child is very unwell and you are concerned

 Chickenpox and Shingles

 The chickenpox virus never leaves the body.
 It lies dormant and years later, can reactivate in adulthood and result in a painful rash called Shingles.

-How Can You Treat It and Beat It?
+How Can You Treat Chickenpox?

 There is no cure for chickenpox.
 The virus usually clears up by itself without any treatment.
 However, there are ways of easing the itch and discomfort.

 Over to you now.
-Have you or your family been affected by Chickenpox?
+Have you or your family been affected by chickenpox?
 Please let us know in the comments box below.